FlowFuse/website/src/blog/2024/06/calling-python-script-from-node-red.md

 ## Reading Temperature Sensor using Python script

-Now that we've covered how to execute a Python script from Node-RED with a simple example, let's dive into a more practical demonstration where we read sensor data using Python.
-While Node-RED has a wide range of community nodes that allow reading different sensors, for better demonstration this example is great so we will use Python for this purpose.
+Having explored how to run a Python script within Node-RED with the basic practical example, let's move to a real-world scenario.
+We'll demonstrate how to read sensor data using Python, despite Node-RED providing numerous community-built nodes for this purpose.
+This approach provides deeper insights into integrating external scripts, showcasing the flexibility of Node-RED for custom solutions.

 Before proceeding, ensure that Node-RED is running on a device connected to a temperature sensor.
-For detailed instructions, refer to [Setting Up Node-RED on Different Hardware](/node-red/hardware/), In my case, I am running Node-RED on a Raspberry Pi 5 with a DHT11 sensor connected to it.
+For detailed instructions, refer to [Setting Up Node-RED on Different Hardware](/node-red/hardware/), In this case, we ae running Node-RED on a Raspberry Pi 5 with a DHT11 sensor connected to it.

 1. Drag an Inject node onto the canvas, and set repeat to 1 seconds of interval.
 2. Drag an Exec node and set the path to `python <filename>.py`, replace the filename with the name of the file which reads the sensor data, and make sure the python file doesn't contain the loop.